starshaodelia/data-structures/README.md

 ## Introduction

 Data structures are essential components in computer science and are used to store and organize data efficiently.
-This repository provides implementations of various data structures in Python, along with explanations of their usage and complexity analysis.
+This repository provides implementations of various data structures in Python.

 ## Data Structures